 Authorized Shares.
 Stock options for the purchase of 636,000 shares of our Class B Common Stock are outstanding under our 2014 Plan.
-Stock options for the purchase of 4,707,291 shares of our Class A Common Stock are outstanding under our 2016 Plan.
-A total of 6,148,814 shares of our Class A Common Stock have been reserved for issuance pursuant to our 2016 Plan.
-A total of 6,148,814 shares of our Class A Common Stock have been reserved for issuance pursuant to our 2016 Plan.
-In addition, the shares of Class A Common Stock reserved for issuance under our 2016 Plan also include (i) a number of shares of Class A Common Stock requal to the number of shares of Class B Common Stock reserved for issuance under our 2016 Plan also include (i) a number of shares of Class A Common Stock equal to the number of shares of Class B Common Stock reserved for issuance pursuant to a common Stock reserved for issuance under our 2014 Plan, and (ii) a number of shares of Class A Common Stock equal to the number of shares of Class B Common Stock reserved prior to the termination of the 2014 Plan, and (ii) a number of shares of Class A Common Stock equal to the number of shares subject to awards under the 2014 Plan that, on or after the termination of the 2014 Plan, expire or terminate and shares previously issued pursuant to the 2014 Plan, that, on or after the termination of the 2014 Plan, expire or terminate and shares previously issued pursuant to (i) and (ii) is 2,235,000 shares).
+Stock options for the purchase of 4,707,291 shares of our Class A Common Stock are outstanding under our 2016 Plan, and an additional 3,676,523 shares of our Class A Common Stock have been reserved for issuance pursuant to our 2016 Plan.
+A total of 6,148,814 shares of our Class A Common Stock have been reserved for issuance under our 2016 Plan also include (i) a number of shares of Class A Common Stock equal to the number of shares of Class B Common Stock reserved by a number of shares of Class A Common Stock equal to the number of shares subject to awards under the 2014 Plan that, on or after the termination of the 2014 Plan, are forfeited or repurchased by us (provided that the maximum number of shares of Class A Common Stock that may be added to our 2016 Plan pursuant to (i) and (ii) is 2,235,000 shares).